DarkRelay-Security-Labs/vulnlab_aws/README.md

 `Vulnerable API:` https://github.com/erev0s/VAmPI

 # Pre-requisites

-Terraform installed and in the current $PATH
+## Terraform installed and in the current $PATH

 `Create your AWS keys:` https://www.youtube.com/watch?v=HuE-QhrmE1c

-Update the vulnlab.tf file with your AWS keys.
+## Update the vulnlab.tf file with your AWS keys.

 `access_key = "ADD YOUR KEY HERE"`

 `secret_key = "ADD YOUR KEY HERE"`

+## Create key pairs with name dvwa_key

+`Create EC2 Key Pair:` https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html#having-ec2-create-your-key-pair

 # Execution
 Copy the scripts to the home folder on your Linux distro and run the below commands to deploy or destroy the AWS services created.